 SPECIALIZED AND PREFERENTIAL ASSESSMENT PROGRAMS

 Several types of homestead exemptions have been enacted to reduce the burden of ad valorem taxation for Georgia homeowners.
-These exemptions apply to homestead property owned by and taxpayer and occupied as his or her legal residence (some exceptions to this rule apply and your tax assessors office can explain them to you).
+These exemptions apply to homestead property owned by and taxpayer and occupied as his or her legal residence (some exceptions to this rule apply and your Assessors Office can explain them to you).

 To receive the benefit of the homestead exemption, the taxpayer must file an initial application.
 In Jefferson County, the application is filed with the Tax Commissioners Office.
 The application must be filed between January 1 and March 1 of the year for which the exemption is first claimed by the taxpayer.
 The homestead application is normally filed at the same time the initial tax return for the homestead property is filed.